Kitware/CDash/docs/docker.md

 cd CDash
 ```

-2. Next, use the `docker compose up` command to spin up your new CDash instance:
+2. Next, use docker compose to spin up your new CDash instance:

 ```bash
 docker compose -f docker/docker-compose.yml \